 Your client should provide a list of their major competitors, and include links to examples they like or dislike.
 Researching competitors and providing examples narrows down other parts of the brief like tone, style and audience.
+Competitor research is essential step and it will strongly contirbute to finding and hiring a graphic designer that meets your exact needs and requirements properly.
 This can be a chance for a company to distinguish themselves or simply provide more context on the existing landscape.

 Take two alternative milk companies MilkLab and Oatly, both are popular choices for cafe owners offering milk alternatives.
 Except they have dramatically different approaches to their social media images and branding.

 Oatly has a huge focus on healthy living and environmental impact, often using self-deprecating humor, modern graphics and earthy colors to emphasize their eco-friendly ethos.
 The approach caters to a younger demographic concerned with their footprint and making alternative lifestyle choices.

 MilkLab features image design that is modern and minimalist with focus on the product, people and science behind their brand.
 More emphasis is placed on how well it blends with espresso coffee, taking a frontline approach to how their product is superior for making coffee and will benefit baristas.